vivekx01/githubsearcher/README.md

 Built using:

-Angular 12
+1)Angular 12
-Firebase Authentication for user sign in and signup Github API for fetching user information
+2)Firebase Authentication for user sign in and signup 3)Github API for fetching user information

 Npm libraries used:

-Bootstrap
+1)Bootstrap
-Firebase
+2)Firebase
-Ngx-Toastr
+3)Ngx-Toastr